deroshkin/7-point/README.md

 The following ideas are arranged roughly in the order from easiest to hardest, and as such from most likely to least likely to be implemented in the near future:

-1. Allow editing of the plot lines - most likely via an edit button under the plot line in the table
-3. Allow finer changes of outline than the current option of reset all - may be possible via draggables
+1. Allow finer changes of outline than the current option of reset all - may be possible via draggables
-4. Provide a better formatted download - this requires creating a spreadsheet in one of the standard formats
+1. Provide a better formatted download - this requires creating a spreadsheet in one of the standard formats